-This hard-surfaced, shared-use trail offers excellent opportunities for walking, biking, jogging, commuting, and viewing the Burnt Bridge Creek Greenway.
+This hard-surfaced, shared-use trail offers excellent opportunities for walking, biking, jogging, commuting and viewing the Burnt Bridge Creek Greenway.
 The trail passes through a variety of landscapes, including open grasslands and heavily wooded areas.
-Most of this trail is flat, providing for an easy trail experience, with the exception of steep slopes at the Bernie Rd. trailhead and approaching the I-5 crossing.
+Most of this trail is flat with the exception of steep slopes at the Bernie Road trailhead and approaching the I-5 crossing.

 The trail begins (or ends) at Stewart's Glen in Fruit Valley and crosses over I-5 to Leverich Park and Arnold Park.
-The trail continues on, passing under State Highway 500, over Fourth Plain Boulevard, past Devine Road and the Jim Parsley Center and extends all the way to NE 90th Avenue and Burton Road.
+It continues on, passing under State Route 500, over Fourth Plain Boulevard, past Devine Road and the Jim Parsley Center and extends all the way to NE 90th Avenue and Burton Road.

-Trailheads with off-street parking and other amenities are located at the end of NW Bernie Drive and NW Fruit Valley Road in Northwest Vancouver; in Leverich Park, off of Devine Road south of NE 18th Street; and also off of Andersen Road south of NE 18th Street.
+Trailheads with off-street parking and other amenities are located at the end of NW Bernie Drive and NW Fruit Valley Road in Northwest Vancouver, in Leverich Park, off of Devine Road south of NE 18th Street and off of Andersen Road south of NE 18th Street.

 Sections of the Burnt Bridge Creek Trail - from NW Bernie to State Highway 500 and from Fourth Plain Boulevard to Devine Road - overlap with the Discovery Trail.

 The first section is a hard-surfaced, shared-use trail beginning at the mouth of Burnt Bridge Creek at Fruit Valley and NW Bernie Drive.
 It meanders east, through thick forests and grass bottomlands, over two bridges to Hazel Dell Avenue.
-The portable restroom at the trailhead is open April 1 through October 31.
+A portable restroom at the trailhead is open April 1 through October 31.